-Malaysia blocks Grok amid uproar over non-consensual sexualised images
+Malaysia blocks Grok amid uproar over nonconsensual sexualised images

 - list 4 of 4These are the key reasons Trump wants Greenland

-In response to regulatory notices issued last week, X “focused primarily on the user-initiated reporting mechanisms and failed to address the inherent risks that arise from the design and operation of the AI tool,” the MCMC said in a statement on Sunday.
+In response to regulatory notices issued last week, X “focused primarily on the user-initiated reporting mechanisms and failed to address the inherent risks that arise from the design and operation of the AI tool”, the MCMC said in a statement.

 “MCMC considers this insufficient to prevent harm or ensure legal compliance.”